-Creating Snippets is Impossible
+Creating Snippets Is Impossible

-What this means: Contract Tools saves snippets in a Word template (DOTX) file in a folder from which Word loads building blocks (to learn how snippets in Contract Tools relate to building blocks in Word, see Snippets and Building Blocks).
-When Contract Tools starts for the first time, it attempts to create this file.
+What this means: In Contract Tools, the file in which snippets are saved is called a snippets file.
+When Contract Tools starts for the first time, it attempts to create a snippets file in a folder from which Word loads building blocks.
 Either Contract Tools couldn’t create this file, or the file was moved or deleted.
 It’s also possible that the file is saved in a folder from which Word does not load building blocks.

-The file must be saved in a folder from which Word loads building blocks.
+The snippets file must be saved in a folder from which Word loads building blocks.
 Generally, this folder is %APPDATA%\Microsoft\Document Building Blocks\[Locale Identifier]\[Word Version].

 %APPDATA% is a shorthand for the path of a folder in which Windows applications can save data.
 This path is usually C:\Users\[Your User Name]\AppData\Roaming.
-If you can’t see this folder, open File Explorer, click View at the top of the File Explorer window, and then select the “Hidden items” checkbox in the Show/hide group.
+If you can’t see this folder, open File Explorer and choose View > Show > Hidden items.

 [Locale Identifier] is a number that identifies a language used by Word.
 For example, 1033 means US English.
 For more information about locale identifiers, see these resources:

-Language identifiers and OptionState Id values in Office 2016 Word 2013 Language identifiers and OptionState Id values in Office 2013 Word 2010 Language identifiers and OptionState Id values in Office 2010
+For these versions of Word See Word 2016 and later (including Word for Microsoft 365) Language identifiers and OptionState Id values in Office 2016 Word 2013 Language identifiers and OptionState Id values in Office 2013 Word 2010 Language identifiers and OptionState Id values in Office 2010

-[Word Version] is 16 for Office 365, Word 2019, and Word 2016; 15 for Word 2013; and 14 for Word 2010.
+[Word Version] is 16 for Word 2016 and later (including Word for Microsoft 365), 15 for Word 2013, and 14 for Word 2010.